yaronf/I-D/STAR/draft-ietf-acme-star.md

 ACME defines the following values for the Order resource's status: "pending", "ready", "processing", "valid", and "invalid".
 In the case of recurrent Orders, the status MUST be "valid" as long as STAR certificates are being issued.
 We add a new status value: "canceled", see {{protocol-details-canceling}}.

 A STAR certificate is by definition a mutable resource.
-Instead of overloading the semantic of the "certificate" key, this document defines a new key "star-certificate" to be used instead of "certificate".
+Instead of overloading the semantics of the "certificate" key, this document defines a new key "star-certificate" to be used instead of "certificate".

 - star-certificate (optional, string):  A URL for the (rolling) STAR certificate that has been issued in response to this Order.